 In addition, the Company may become involved in various legal and administrative actions arising in the normal course of business.
 These could include actions brought by taxing authorities challenging the employment status of consultants utilized by the Company.
 In addition, future customer bankruptcies could result in additional claims on collected balances for professional services near the bankruptcy filing date.
+When management has determined that an asset has been impaired or a liability had been incurred related to an action, claim or assessment and the amount of loss can be reasonably estimated, the Company will record a liability for such estimated loss in the appropriate accounting period.
 The resolution of any of such actions, claims, or the matters described above may have an impact on the financial results for the period in which they occur.

-During 2012, the Company satisfied its remaining obligation of \$21,000 under a software purchase commitment entered into during fiscal year 2009.
-During fiscal year 2012, the Company renewed the agreement and has a commitment to purchase a minimum of \$285,000 in computer software over a three year period ending in the first quarter of fiscal year 2015.
-As of December 29, 2012, the Company has an obligation of \$214,000 remaining under this commitment.
+During fiscal year 2012, the Company renewed a purchase agreement, committing to purchase a minimum of \$285,000 in computer software over a three year period ending in the first quarter of fiscal year 2015.
+As of December 28, 2013 and December 29, 2012, respectively, the Company had obligations of \$119,000 and \$214,000 remaining under this commitment.